keymetrics/doc-pm2/en/enterprise/HELM.md

 These settings are required:

-- `km_license`: You Keymetrics license key.
+- `km_license`: You PM2 Plus license key.
-- `km_public_dns`: The public dns record that will be pointing to your Keymetrics instance (needed for requirections).
+- `km_public_dns`: The public dns record that will be pointing to your PM2 Plus instance (needed for requirections).
 - `km_smtp_host`: SMTP Server address.
 - `km_smtp_user`: SMTP Server username.
 - `km_smtp_pass`: SMTP Server password.